 This seminar course is discussion intensive.
-You are expected to finish all required readings (marked with an asterisk ) beforehand and participate actively in class discussion.
+You are expected to finish all required readings (marked with an asterisk) beforehand and participate actively in class.

-Class participation 10%
+Class participation 15%

-In class methods exercises and short writing assignments 50%
+In-class exercises and short writing assignments 60%

-Final report or research proposal 40%
+Final reflection or research proposal 25%

-Participation marks reflect your engagement in lectures.
-While the quality of a student's comments matters, what is even more critical is whether you have prepared for the class and actively engaged in the discussion.
+Participation marks reflect your engagement in lectures and on Blackboard.
+While the quality of a student's comments matters, what is even more critical is whether you have prepared for the class, shown strong motivation to engage with your classmates, and made contribution to further our discussion.

-Methods Exercise and Short Writing Assignments: We will conduct multiple methods-related exercises in class and do short writing assignments.
-These exercises aim at helping you get hands-on research experience and also to prepare you for your final report or research proposal.
+Methods Exercise and Short Writing Assignments: We will conduct six methods-related exercises in class.
+After most exercises, you will submit short reflections via Blackboard.
+These exercises aim to help you get hands-on research experience.
+Though they are still different from long-term fieldwork, they help us to understand methods by doing, in addition to reading and discussion.
+These exercises will also prepare you for your finals.
 Details will be further explained in class.
+Due in various weeks via Blackboard.

-Final Report or Research Proposal: By the end of the course, you can choose to write a final paper or submit a research proposal.
-1) Final report: Choose a methods-related topic you are interested in and write a critical reflection paper about it.
+Final Reflection or "Research Proposal:" By the end of the course, you can choose to write an essay or submit a draft of a "research proposal."
+1) Final reflection: Write an essay to reflect on what you have learned in this course critically.
+Think about how you will answer the questions listed at the beginning of the course introduction.
 (World limits: 2500 words in English and 5000 words in Chinese).
-2) Research Proposal: Submit a research proposal that explains your research question, relevance to anthropology, methods, training, and contribution.
+2) Research Proposal: Submit a "research proposal" that explains your research question, relevance to anthropology, methods, training, and contribution.
+I put "research proposal" in quotation marks as we will have the flexibility not to include a better-developed literature review, which is often necessary for a formal proposal.
 The course adopts the Wenner-Gren Foundation model of proposal writing.
 More details will be explained later.
 (Length: approximately 3000 words in English and 6000 words in Chinese).
-Due: 6 Dec.
+Due on 9 Dec via Blackboard.